aaronzguan/CNNforMNIST/README.md

 # CNNforMNIST
-A CNN for MNIST Dataset
+A CNN for MNIST Dataset, the details could be found at http://www.aaronguan.com/CNNforMNIST.html

 ## Structure